New Student Orientation

-All new MBA and MDO students are required to participate in this orientation in-person, at the graduate school.
-We will spend time getting to know each other, building community, learning more about the MBA and MDO programs, and covering many administrative and technology topics.
+All new MBA and MS in Management students are required to participate in this orientation in-person, at the graduate school.
+We will spend time getting to know each other, building community, learning more about Marlboro College, and covering many administrative and technology topics.
 We will also spend some time outdoors, unless the weather is extreme, so please come prepared to be outside for a couple of hours.

-- Weekend Class Schedules for Spring 2014 Trimester - located on the Academic Calendar page of our website
+- Weekend Class Schedules for Fall 2015 Trimester - located on the Academic Calendar page of our website

 - MBA Prerequisites: Excel, Powerpoint, Accounting, and Quantitative Skills